SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 }
 ```

-We are done with all the building block :).
+We are done with all the building blocks :).
 Great job.
-Let's understand a way to measure cache-hit ratio.
+Let's understand a way to measure the cache-hit ratio.

 ### Measuring cache-hit ratio